zigasancin/wordpress-optimization-toolbox/plugins/wp-smushit/readme.txt

 *Resize, optimize, optimise and compress all of your images with the incredibly powerful and 100% free WordPress image smusher, brought to you by the superteam at WPMU DEV!*

-(You say optimise I say optimize...lets call the whole thing off ;) )
+(You say optimise I say optimize...let's call the whole thing off ;) )

 ### Award Winning Image Optimizer
 Smush has been benchmarked and tested number one for speed and quality and is the [award-winning](https://torquemag.io/2018/04/smush-image-compression-wins-2018-plugin-madness/), back-to-back proven crowd favorite image optimization plugin for WordPress.